radioxoma/heval/README.md

 > Tip: Get yourself a ruler, not all humans are able to talk.

 * Just enter sex and height
-* No input for human age, even for children, because of it poor prediction power.
-Incorporated Broselow-Luten color zones and weight-by-height formulas at your service
+* No input field for a human age, even for children, because of it poor prediction power.
+Incorporated [Broselow-Luten color zones](https://en.wikipedia.org/wiki/Broselow_tape) and weight-by-height formulas at your service

 ### Arterial blood gas & Electrolytes